JohnEarnest/Decker/docs/lil.md

 (99*m) + x*!m              # multiply and add to combine masked and unmasked values
 ```

 The `@` operator is another powerful tool.
-Given a data structure on the left and a list of indices on the right it extracts the element at each index.
+Given a data structure on the left and a list of indices on the right it picks the element at each index.
 This operation can be used to replicate, filter, or permute the elements of the source:
 ```
  "ABC" @ 0,0,1,2,1,2,0
 ("A","A","B","C","B","C","A")